What’s in a sender name? Plenty!

 - Research into email users’ habits shows more than half use the sender name first when deciding whether to open an email and will delete messages from senders they don’t recognize.

 - While a consumer might receive 20 to 25 commercial messages a day (100+ for office workers), inboxes get more crowded during the holidays.
-A good sender name helps your message stand out.
+A good from name helps your message stand out.

 - Using an email address: The worst is “noreply@XYZ.com.”
 This is likely the email address your software uses to send messages.
-It’s about as unfriendly a sender name as you can get.
+It’s about as unfriendly as you can get.

 - Using a person’s name: Unless you really are Martha Stewart or Bill Gates, don’t assume your recipients will immediately recognize a personal name, especially without the company or brand name as an explainer.
 Also, you’ll have to change it (and potentially lose inbox recognition) when that employee leaves.